What's the Difference Between Employee Compensation Vs. Total Rewards?

 I’ll never forget the first time I got a Total Rewards statement.
 I remember looking at it thinking, “The benefits I get from these people is worth HOW MUCH?!”
 At the time, I was young in my HR career, still working to understand the difference between an FSA and an HSA, so seeing this blew my mind.
 Now, looking back on that moment, I feel obligated to tell you: that is not a good thing.

 Surprises, no matter how good they seem, are not a good thing in the workplace.
-Even a surprise retirement party could yield some unfortunate cardiac results.
 When it comes to total rewards, surprises mean we didn’t do our due diligence to educate and communicate with our employees about the benefits of working with us.
-It also shines a light on the fact that we may not be effectively communicating this information to potential hires, which is certainly a missed opportunity!
+It also shines a light on the fact that we may not be effectively communicating this information to potential hires, which is certainly a missed opportunity.

 But, it can be hard to educate your team on things that you don’t fully understand.
 Often times, when thinking about Total Rewards, we think about one thing: pay.
 In reality, compensation isn’t a standalone theory – it’s a big part of the puzzle.
 Think of a banana split – it’s not a banana split without the banana, but it’s not just the banana that makes the dessert treat so tasty!
 Compensation is like the banana: integral to building the perfect dessert, and there so much else going on you need.